Can emojis form a contract?

 There may also be consequences to terminating a contract which you need to carefully consider.

-Whatever the form of breach, this is one of the most common types of claims that our team of contract lawyers deal with on a day-to-day basis.
+Whatever the form of breach, this is one of the most common types of claims that our team of contract lawyers in London deal with on a day-to-day basis.

 Inevitably a breach of contract claim will lead to a breakdown in the relationship between the parties and you will want a contract lawyer to help you navigate through the turbulent times and assist you with resolving the matter in a proactive and practical manner.

-Our expert team of contract lawyers are experienced in a wide range of matters including the following:
+Our expert team of contractual dispute lawyers has experience in a wide range of matters including the following:

 Legal Considerations